 Scope and Audience

-- University Policy 7440 (Classified Employee Problem-Solving Process)
+- University Policy 7400 (Classified Employees Performance Evaluation)

 1. Policy Purpose

 To provide Classified Employees with due process and appeal procedures for Disciplinary Actions or Involuntary Transfers.

 2. Policy Statement

 Boise State University is committed to providing Classified Employees with notice, an opportunity to respond, and a right to be represented and seek optional mediation before taking Disciplinary Action against an employee or implementing an Involuntary Transfer.
 In those instances in which the university implements Disciplinary Action, the Classified Employee has the right to appeal such a decision to the Idaho Personnel Commission.

 One (1) or more acts or omissions which, singly or in the aggregate, have directly and substantially affected or impaired an employee’s performance of their professional or assigned duties or the interests of the Board or University.
 In addition, conduct seriously prejudicial to the Board or University may constitute adequate cause for discipline, up to and including dismissal.

 3.2 Appointing Authority